jhaslowh/UFO_Attack/README.md

 - "scenery add 5" : same as previous
 - "scenery add tallCrate" : add new tall crate
 - "scenery add 6" : same as previous
+- "npc add soldier" : add new soldier npc to level
+- "npc add sniper" : add new sniper npc to level

 Commands while in Game Screen